Macintosh Quadra 605: Hardware

 Central processing unit: 25 MHz MC68LC040, 32-bit bus.
 8 KB of on-chip L1 cache is divided into 4 KB of data and 4 KB of instruction cache.
 Third-party cache cards can be installed in the CPU socket to provide a L2 cache.
 The 68LC040 can be replaced with a 68040 which includes onboard Floating Point Unit.
 This will approximately triple the speed of floating point operations.

-Random-access memory: 4 MB on the motherboard, one 72-pin SIMM socket for 80 ns or faster SIMMs.
+RAM: 4 MB on the motherboard, one 72-pin SIMM socket for 80 ns or faster SIMMs.
 The official supported maximum RAM is 36 MB in one 32 MB 72-pin SIMM plus 4 MB on the motherboard, but larger SIMMs do work—up to 128 MB may be used, with some limits on RAM type.
 Physical limits might apply if the side of the SIMM facing the CPU has thicker chips, as the clips on the SIMM socket will not close around it automatically.
 It should be possible to manually push the clips enough to hold the SIMM in place.
 The DJMEMC memory controller used in the Quadra 605's predecessors (Quadra/Centris 610, Quadra/Centris 650 and Quadra 800) will only recognize SIMMs up to 32 MB, while the newer MEMCjr used in the Quadra 605 recognizes the larger sizes.

 Video: Video out is provided by one DA15F connector, and is compatible with VGA monitors through the use of an adaptor.
 Two internal Video RAM slots can take either two 256 KB 80 ns 68-pin VRAM SIMMs, or two 512 KB SIMMs.
 Installing one 512 KB and one 256 KB VRAM SIMM garbles the display.
 Resolutions and colors available with the two VRAM configurations are shown in the table below: